typetools/checker-framework/CONTRIBUTING.md

 Please see the [pull requests](https://rawgit.com/typetools/checker-framework/master/docs/developer/developer-manual.html#pull-requests) section of the Developer Manual.

 Do you want to contribute to the project, but you are not sure what issue to fix or what feature to add?
-Do **not** ask us which issue to fix, nor search through the issue tracker looking for an issue.
-Instead, use the tool in your daily work, and when you encounter a limitation that bothers you, fix that one.
+Use the tool in your daily work, and when you encounter a limitation that bothers you, fix that one.

 ## License